PabloSczn/SET09102_Pablo/week4_codeReview.md

 ## Code Review Challenge

-For this week's portfolio entry, I chose to review the code 'The Big Boss', a code snippet that exhibited the "Middle Man" code smell.
+For this week's portfolio entry, I chose to review the code 'The Boss', a code snippet that exhibited the "Middle Man" code smell.

 In the initial code, the `Person` class acted as a middleman, merely delegating the `GetManager` call to the `Department` class.